solana-foundation/developer-content/content/guides/token-extensions/permanent-delegate.md

 ## Create Token Accounts

-Next, let's set up two Token Accounts to demonstrate the functionality of the Permanent Delegate.
+Next, we will set up two Token Accounts to demonstrate the functionality of the Permanent Delegate.

 First, generate a random keypair and use it as the owner of a